Sunda Kingdom: Chinese account

 The Sundanese royal party sailed to Majapahit by Jong sasanga wangunan ring Tatarnagari tiniru, a type of junk, which also incorporates Chinese techniques, such as using iron nails alongside wooden dowels, the construction of watertight bulkhead, and addition of central rudder.

 Sundanese traditional house with Julang Ngapak roof in Garut circa 1920s.
 It was built on poles and having a thatched roof, as described in a 12th-century Chinese source.

 According to F. Hirt and W.W.
 Rockhill, there are Chinese sources concerning the Sunda Kingdom.
 At the time of the Southern Sung dynasty, the inspector of trade with foreign countries, Chau Ju-kua, collected reports from sailors and merchants who had visited foreign countries.
-His report on far countries, Chu-fan-chi, written from 1178 to 1225 AD, mentions the deepwater harbour of Sin-t’o (Sunda).
+His report on far countries, Chu-fan-chi, written from 1178 to 1225, mentions the deepwater harbour of Sin-t’o (Sunda).
 Chu-fan-chi reported that:

 All along the shores, people are dwelling.
 The people are working in agriculture, their houses are on poles and the roofs are thatched with the bark of the leaves of palm trees and the walls were made with wooden boards tied together with rattan.
 Both men and women wrap around their loins a piece of cotton, and in cutting their hair they only leave it half an inch long.
 The pepper grown on the hills (of this country) is small-grained but heavy and superior to that of Ta-pan (Tuban in eastern Java).
 The country produces pumpkins, sugar cane, bottle gourd, beans and egg plants.
 As, however, there is no regular government in this country, the people are given to brigandage, on which account foreign traders rarely go there.

 According to this source, the kingdom of Sunda produced high-quality black pepper.
 The kingdom located in the western parts of Java near Sunda Strait, corresponds to today Banten, Jakarta, and the west part of West Java province.
 According to this source, the port of Sunda was under Srivijaya mandala domination.
 This Port of Sunda was highly possible to refer to Old Banten instead of Kalapa (present-day North Jakarta).
 Its capital is located 10 kilometres inland southward in Banten Girang near Mount Pulosari.

-The Chinese book “Shun-Feng Hsiang-Sung" from around 1430 AD relates:
+The Chinese book “Shun-Feng Hsiang-Sung" from around 1430 relates:

 In this voyage eastward from Sunda, along the north coast of Java, ships steered 97 1/2 degrees for three watches to make Kalapa; they then followed the coast (past Tanjung Indramayu), finally steering 187 1/2 degrees for four watches to reach Cirebon.
 Ships from Banten proceeded eastward along the north coast of Java, past Kalapa, past Indramayu head, past Cirebon.

 According to this source, the port of Sunda was located west of Kalapa and later identified as the port of Old Banten.